 WHAT OR WHO INSPIRED YOU TO GET INTO MUSIC?

-Originally, I was inspired to get into music purely out of curiosity.
-I was just always listening to music - on the radio, my portable CD player, then my iPod.
-That constant input of music I think prompted me to pick up patterns of song structure and made me want to write my own music.
-I was always singing and remembering lyrics since I was really young, and started writing (terrible!) songs when I was about 6 years old.
-Then I went to learn how to play guitar to be able to add music to the songs I was starting to write.
+I was just always listening to music - on the radio, my portable CD player, to my iPod.
+That constant input of music I think prompted me to pick up patterns of song structure and made me want to write my own music any time there was silence.
+I learned guitar because the artists I loved played guitar – whether it was Stevie Nicks or John Mayer, Colbie Callait or Tracy Chapman.
+I started writing (terrible!) songs when I was about 6 years old, and I wasn’t a good singer.
+But I just kept playing, kept singing, kept writing – and it became such a big part of my life.

 WHAT DRIVES YOU TO CREATE, AND HOW DO YOU DEFINE SUCCESS FOR YOURSELF IN MUSIC?